greeeg/redefined.cloud/content/terms/service-registry-service-discovery/index.en.md

 Let's imagine a pizza truck which is available every day in a town.
 However, each day, the pizza truck is at a different location.
 Indeed, the pizza truck owner want to make sure every person in this town to know about his pizzas.
 But because you love pizza, you want to eat one from this specific truck every day.
 How would you know where to go to get it ?

-In a web project, if your code needs to interact with a database, you have to know the address (or URL) of that database to connect to it.
+In a cloud application, if your code needs to interact with a database, you have to know the address (or URL) of that database to connect to it.
 But in our case, its address is always changing.

-Service registry would be a place (or storage) where you would be sure to always know the current geolocation of the truck, and service discovery would be the act of accessing that information at any given time.
+Service registry would be a place (or source of truth) where you would be sure to always know the current geolocation of the truck, and service discovery would be the act of accessing that information at any given time.

 Now, you might be wondering in what possible case a ressource (database, service, etc.) would have its address change.
 Indeed, a database URL should not change from one day to another.